 (4) Whenever there is a change in the service percentage of a prescribed member the employer shall advise the Board and the member of that change.

-[(5) repealed]
+[(5) deleted]

 (6) During any period of membership during which the service percentage of a prescribed member is less than 100% the contributions that would otherwise have been payable by the member under regulation 14 or by the employer under regulation 15 shall be reduced in the ratio that the service percentage of the member bears to 100%.